pjagada/minecraftahk/README.md

 - Customize the options, save, and close the script
 - Right click on the script file and click Run Script

+## Planned features
+-
+- New macro for multi instance that will automatically suspend inactive instances, switch to the instance with the best spawn, and more

    [latest release]: <https://github.com/pjagada/minecraftahk/releases/latest>
    [Download and install AutoHotkey]: <https://www.autohotkey.com/>